 the axial or the equatorial position?
 Now

-remember that a lone pair of electrons requires more space than a
+recall that a lone pair of electrons requires more space than a

-bonding pair of electrons; so where in a trigonal bipyramidal molecule
+bonding pair of electrons; so where in a trigonal bipyramidalmolecule

 will the lone pair of electrons have the most space?
 In the axial or equatorial positions?
+The image below shows the lone pair in both the equatorial and the axial position in a tbp molecule.

-In the axial position the lone pair of electrons will experience more
+So we can say that in the axial position the lone pair of electrons will experience more

 repulsion since the three bonding pairs of electrons in the

-equatorial position are only 900 away whereas in the
+equatorial position are only 90° away whereas in the

 equatorial position there are